binipringle/intro-to-dh/_texts/2-version-control.md

 title: Introduction to Git
 author:
 editor: Sabina Pringle
+rights: This tutorial is based on previous work by Patrick Sweeney, Jojo Karlin, Jennifer Tang, Stephen Zweibel, and Mary Catherine McKinniburgh for the CUNY Graduate Center Digital Humanities Research Institute.
 source: Graduate Center Digital Humanities Research Institute
 ---

 Git is version control software used to track the state of files associated with a project.
 Users can take snapshots of files, travel through the history of a project, collaborate transparently with others, and easily keep compatible data in many locations.

-In this session, we'll learn what makes Git such a powerful tool for both collaborative and individual projects.
 This session will show how to use Git for a variety of digital undertakings, including collaborating with others and sharing your work.
 This session covers initializing Git repositories, committing changes, and copying repositories to your local machine.

-To complete this workshop, you will need to have VS Code and Git installed on your local machine.
-We have already installed them for you, but just to see for yourself, in your terminal type `code --version` to make sure that you have VS Code and `git --version` to make sure that you have Git properly installed.
+To complete this workshop, you will use Visual Studio Code (VS Code) and Git.
+We have installed both of these on your laptop.
+To make sure they are up to date, type `code --version` in your terminal and hit enter.
+The computer should give you the version of VS code.
+Then, type `git --version` and enter, and you should see the version number of Git.

-# What are Git, GitHub and Markdown?

 ## What is Git?

-**Git** is software used for version control—that is, tracking the state of files.
+Git is software used for version control.
+Version control is tracking the state of files.
 Using Git, you designate certain folders as repositories, then use commands to save the state of the repository at certain points in time.
-A *repository* is a place where things can be stored, and in this context indicates a folder that is being tracked by Git.
-You can perform tasks such as reverting back to previous versions of the repository, copying or sharing the repository across computers, and comparing different versions of a project.
+A repository is a place where things can be stored, and in this context indicates a folder that is being tracked by Git.
+With Git, you can perform tasks such as reverting back to previous versions of a repository, copying or sharing repositories across computers, and comparing different versions of a project.

-## What is GitHub?

-**GitHub** is a cloud service for hosting Git repositories.
-It's something of a social network for programmers and is frequently used as a portfolio for sharing work.
-GitHub is used to share code and writing with a wider community and also to find the code and writing of others.
-It can also be used to host websites.
-In this course we will not use GitHub because it requires a connection to the internet.
-To work around this, we will share code and writing on USB sticks.
-We will use Git to control versions of the code and writing that we share in this way.
+You may have heard of GitHub.
+In this course we will not use GitHub because it doesn't work without the internet.
+Github is a cloud service for hosting Git repositories and has become something of a social network for programmers, who use it to share code and writing with a wider community.
+As a workaround, in this course we will share code and writing with each other on USB sticks.
+However, on these sticks we will use Git for version control.

-## What is Markdown?

-Markdown is a markup language for formatting text.
-Unlike HTML, markdown is designed to be human-readable, which makes it much easier to write and edit.

-You can think of markdown as a language read by many platforms and sites to style text.
-Since markdown is plain text, it's more sustainable and accessible than formats like .docx.

 ---

-# What You Can Do with Git
+# What you can do with Git

 Git is used for a diverse range of activities, such as: